dotnet/docs-maui/docs/migration/custom-renderers.md

 To demonstrate using custom renderers in .NET MAUI, consider a Xamarin.Forms control named `PressableView`.
 This control exposes `Pressed` and `Released` events based on platform-specific gestures.
 The custom renderer implementation is composed of 3 files:

 - `PressableView.cs` - the cross-platform class that extends `ContentView`.
-- `PressableViewRenderer.cs` - the Android implementation.
+- `PressableViewRenderer.cs` - the Android implementation, which derives from `VisualElementRenderer`.
-- `PressableViewRenderer.cs` - the iOS implementation.
+- `PressableViewRenderer.cs` - the iOS implementation, which derives from `VisualElementRenderer`.

-## Add the code
+### Add the code

 If you're using a .NET MAUI multi-targeted project, the cross-platform file can be moved to anywhere outside the *Platforms* folder, and the platform-specific implementation files should be moved to the corresponding *Platform* folder: